DUTIR-YSQ/MultiMM/README.md

 ## 🔬 Explore More Research from Our Lab

 1. **[MultiMET: A Multimodal Dataset for Metaphor Understanding (ACL 2021)](https://github.com/DUTIR-YSQ/MultiMET)**
    A foundational multimodal dataset for metaphor understanding, combining text and visual modalities.
+   **Citation Format**:
+   Dongyu Zhang, Minghao Zhang, Heting Zhang, Liang Yang, and Hongfei Lin.
+2021.
+MultiMET: A Multimodal Dataset for Metaphor Understanding.
+In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), pages 3214–3225, Online.
+Association for Computational Linguistics.

 2. **[Cultural Bias Matters: A Cross-Cultural Benchmark Dataset and Sentiment-Enriched Model for Understanding Multimodal Metaphors (ACL 2025)](https://github.com/DUTIR-YSQ/MultiMM)**
    A cross-cultural benchmark dataset that incorporates sentiment signals to improve multimodal metaphor detection across languages.
+   **Citation Format**:
+   Senqi Yang, Dongyu Zhang, Jing Ren, Ziqi Xu, Xiuzhen Zhang, Yiliao Song, Hongfei Lin, and Feng Xia.
+2025. *Cultural Bias Matters: A Cross-Cultural Benchmark Dataset and Sentiment-Enriched Model for Understanding Multimodal Metaphors*.
+In *Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)*, pages XX–XX, **Vienna, Austria**.
+Association for Computational Linguistics.

 3. **[EmoMeta: A Chinese Multimodal Metaphor Dataset and Novel Method for Emotion Classification (WWW 2025)](https://github.com/DUTIR-YSQ/EmoMeta)**
    A new Chinese dataset and method for emotion classification based on multimodal metaphors.
+   **Citation Format**:
+   Lu, X., Liu, Y., Zhang, D., Wu, Z., Ren, J., & Xia, F. (2025, May).
+EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors.
+In Companion Proceedings of the ACM on Web Conference 2025 (pp. 3080-3083).

 4. **[MultiCMET: A Novel Chinese Benchmark for Understanding Multimodal Metaphor (EMNLP 2023)](https://github.com/DUTIR-YSQ/MultiCMET)**
    A high-quality Chinese benchmark designed to support multimodal metaphor understanding in NLP and vision-language tasks.
+   **Citation Format**:
+   Zhang, D., Yu, J., Jin, S., Yang, L., & Lin, H. (2023, December).
+Multicmet: A novel Chinese benchmark for understanding multimodal metaphor.
+In Findings of the Association for Computational Linguistics: EMNLP 2023 (pp. 6141-6154).

+---

+**Important!** If you use any of our lab's datasets, please make sure to cite them in the above format!